filippob/gene_functional_analysis/README.md

 $$

-where $N$ is the number of background genes, $M < N$ is the n. of genes in $[N]$ that are annotated $n$ is the size of the target list of genes, and $k$ is the n. of genes in our list that are annotated.
+where $N$ is the number of background genes, $M < N$ is the n. of genes in $[N]$ that are annotated $n$ is the size of the target list of genes, and $k < n$ is the n. of genes in our list that are annotated.

 ### KEGG pathways